zsparal/api-documentation/source/integration-partners/user-agent.rst

-Version strings
+User Agent
 ---------------
 When Mollie merchants contact our support department, knowing which integration the merchant uses is incredibly helpful in offering them the fastest and best possible support.
 Having this information helps us understand which features are supported by your integration and pinpoint any issues.

 The Mollie API gathers information about your plugin or platform with every API call.
-You can pass this information to the Mollie by amending the user agent with what we call *"version strings"*.
+You can pass this information to the Mollie by amending the user agent with what we call *"User Agent"*.

-All our API clients expose convenient methods to supply version strings.
+All our API clients expose convenient methods to supply user agents.

 Syntax
 ^^^^^^
-The basic syntax for version strings is ``Name/x.x.x``.
+The basic syntax for a user agent is ``Name/x.x.x``.

 This syntax follows common user agent components you may be familiar with such as ``Mozilla/5.0`` or ``Googlebot/2.1``.

-Depending on your integration, you may want to supply two or more version strings, e.g. one for your plugin and one for the platform it runs on.
+Depending on your integration, you may want to supply two or more user agents, e.g. one for your plugin and one for the platform it runs on.

 Make sure that the name you choose clearly describes your integration and that you don't change the name over time.